Top tips for gardening in hot weather

 Water plants in the morning and evening only

-'For pots and herbaceous beds, it’s best to water first thing in the morning or last thing at night to avoid damaging plants,' says Paul from Scotney.
+'For pots, it’s best to water first thing in the morning or last thing at night to avoid damaging plants,' says Paul from Scotney.
 When the sun shines on water it can act like a magnifying glass, burning the leaves below.

 Add organic matter into the soil

 This helps the moisture-holding capacity of the soil.
-'An organic mulch to a depth of 25mm into the surface of the soil regularly will help conserve water.
-Keep this quite bulky so it will retain any moisture,' says Ed Ikin at Morden Hall Park in London.
+'An organic mulch to a depth of 5cm onto the surface of the soil when soil is moist in spring will help conserve water in summer.' says Rebecca Bevan, garden researcher.

 Don't go digging